openeuropa/oe_bootstrap_theme/README.md

 docker-compose exec web ./vendor/bin/run drupal:site-install
 ```

-Using default configuration, the development site files should be available in the `build` directory and the development site
-should be available at: [http://127.0.0.1:8080/build](http://127.0.0.1:8080/build).
+Using default configuration, the development site files should be available in the `build` directory and the development site should be available at: [http://127.0.0.1:8080/build](http://127.0.0.1:8080/build).

-*Important:* The [components](https://www.drupal.org/project/component) module needs to be enabled to allow the use of the BCL library with the `@oe_bcl` namespace.

 #### Running the tests